Wemino/EchoPatch/README.md

 - Walking animation prematurely reverting to idle, causing camera stutter.
 - Inability to perform a jump kick.
 - Excessive sliding on sloped surfaces.
+- Slow-motion charge and timer desynchronization.

 ## Optimized Save Performance
 Dramatically reduces save times by buffering file operations in memory instead of writing directly to disk.
 The game performs hundreds of thousands of individual WriteFile calls per save (over 220,000 for a typical 2MB save file), causing multi-second delays even on high-end hardware.

+## Fast VRAM Detection
+Replaces the slow legacy DxDiag VRAM scan with instant DXGI detection, speeding up startup and performance settings access.

 ## Input & Frame Drop Fixes
-- **FPS Drop Fix**: Stops the game from initializing all HID devices as a controller to prevent framerate drops over time, rather than intercepting the call as in other fixes.
+- **FPS Drop Fix**: Prevents framerate drops by stopping the game from initializing all HID devices as controllers.
 - **Input Lag Fix**: Disables the `SetWindowsHookEx` call to reduce input lag.

-## Fix Rendering Corruption on Nvidia GPUs
+## Nvidia Rendering Fix
 Resolves rendering issues such as shadow flickering and inversion on Nvidia GPUs.
 This issue appeared in Nvidia drivers released after 2015 and persists in modern drivers, with a small performance trade-off for correct shadow rendering.

+> **Note**: Can be disabled by setting `FixNvidiaShadowCorruption = 0` in `EchoPatch.ini` if wanted.

 ## Framerate Limiter
 Prevents the game from running too fast by capping the maximum framerate.
 - **MaxFPS** (`MaxFPS` in `EchoPatch.ini`): Set the maximum framerate.
 A value of `0` disables the limiter, any other value enables it.
-The default value of `240` is the recommended safe value, as some high FPS optimizations may not cover higher framerates.
+The default value of `300` is recommended, as minor glitches may occur at uncapped framerates.
 - **Dynamic VSync** (`DynamicVsync` in `EchoPatch.ini`): When enabled (`1`), VSync synchronizes frame updates to your monitor's refresh rate, reducing screen tearing.
 VSync will only be enabled if your monitor's refresh rate is lower than `MaxFPS`, otherwise it remains off.
 Set to `0` to disable.

-> **Note**: Can be disabled by setting `FixNvidiaShadowCorruption = 0` in `EchoPatch.ini` if wanted.

 ## Weapon Fixes
 Addresses several weapon-related issues: